skyfire-xyz/draft-skyfire-oauth-kyapay-token/draft-skyfire-kyapayprofile.md

 Identity Token Issuer:
-: A trusted neutral entity that conducts Know Your Customer (KYC) and Know Your Business (KYB) verifications.
+: A trusted neutral entity that conducts Know Your Customer (KYC) and Know Your Business (KYB) (for organizations) verifications.
 It is responsible for issuing cryptographically signed `kya` tokens that attest to the identity of the Principal, Agent, and Agent Platform, for both Buyers and Sellers.

 Payment Token Issuer:
 : A trusted entity responsible for facilitating the exchange of payments and